cedricwalter/cedricwalter.github.io/_posts/2018-09-02-ico-token-distribution-economics.md

 ### How it was done

 - Data are stored in Google Sheet, 2190 ICO, read from Whitepapers using PDFBox.
-- A category parser read and match token distribution categories (&gt; 1936 unique words/sentences) and their respective values
+- A category parser read and match token distribution categories (> 1936 unique words/sentences) and their respective values
 - A category reducer reduce the number of categories to a more manageable number by mapping similar category together.
-E.g. Early Bird investors -&gt; preico
+E.g. Early Bird investors -> preico
 - A category analyzer can query these data using multiple category selector strategies.

 ### What’s next?